giuntoli-group/nmm-week1/README.md

 grep 'total energy' Si.scf.out

 How can you make your total energy more accurate?
 Which parameter in the input file do you need to vary?
-Check the Quantum Espresso website and run another calculation with a stricter convergence criterion.
+Check the Quantum Espresso website and run another calculation with a slightly stricter convergence criterion.
 When it is finished, check again the accuracy of your total energy.
 Don't forget to save your old 'Si.scf.out' file.

 2c. **Vary the size of k-points mesh** in your input file and rerun the calculation.
 How does it affect the total energy?